 - Access to funding: Many banks offer business checking accounts that come with options for a business line of credit or business loans.
-If you think you may need increased capital in the near future it may be worth finding a business bank account that comes with these extras.
+If you think you may need increased capital for your business in the near future it may be worth finding a business bank account that comes with these extras.

 How to open a business bank account

 Opening a business bank account is actually very simple as long as you have done the prep work.
 Essentially all you have to do is assemble each of the documents listed below, and then visit the institution you’ve chosen to bank with, whether online or in person.
 You may have to jump through a few additional hoops depending on the particulars of the institution, but you’ll likely have an open account in an hour or two.